-Carer support groups in Hertfordshire are able to offer essential advice, help, and training for people looking after their elderly relatives.
-Their support can enable you to provide the best possible care, while also ensuring that you look after yourself.
-You can read more about this from our guide to the importance of Care for the Carer.
+Carer support groups in Hertfordshire are able to offer essential advice, help and training for people looking after their elderly relatives.
+Their support can enable you to provide the best possible care, whilst ensuring that you look after yourself.
+You can read more about this in Age Space’s guide to the importance of Care for the Carer.

-A Carers’ Assessment is an opportunity to discuss with Hertfordshire County Council (HCC) how being a carer affects your life, and what support would be beneficial.
-This can include needing breaks from caring, access to local services, support with equipment and technology, and contingency plans.
+A Carers’ Assessment is an opportunity to discuss with Hertfordshire County Council about how being a carer impacts on your life and what support would be beneficial.
+This can include required breaks from caring, access to local services, support with technology and contingency plans.
 You can have a Carers’ Assessment on your own or alongside the person you care for, if this will help you to explain your circumstances.

-If, following the result of the assessment, HCC decide that you are eligible for support then they will contact you about their plan, and how it will be financed.
+If the council decide that you are eligible for support, they will contact you about their plan and how it will be financed.

 You can apply for a Carer’s Assessment from the Hertfordshire County Council website, or call their Adult Social Services team on 0300 123 4042.